top of page

 Traci's Paws spokesdog Emee the Chi and Traci's Paws Founder Traci Wilkerson Steckel floating in the pool.

-Emee the Chi and Founder Traci taking a short break between work.
+Emee the Chi and Founder Traci are taking a short break between work.

 And if you know anyone who may be experiencing compassion Fatigue or in a line of work where it is prevalent, please reach out.
-Ask how you can help.
-Whether that is volunteering to alleviate some of the workload or maybe invite them out for a cup of coffee to give them a break and revamp before heading back into it.
+Ask how you can help, whether that is volunteering to alleviate some of the workload or inviting them out for a cup of coffee to give them a break and a revamp before heading back into it.

-This blog compiled some casual research and ideas of our founder and is not considered professional advice.
-If you are suffering from Compassion Fatigue or any mental illness, please contact your doctor or a healthcare professional as soon as possible, and always know you can call 911 if you are a danger to yourself or someone else.
+This blog is a compilation of casual research and ideas from our founder and is not considered professional advice.
+If you are suffering from Compassion Fatigue or any mental illness, please get in touch with your doctor or a healthcare professional as soon as possible, and always know you can call 911 if you are a danger to yourself or someone else.

 Comments